 A lot of people spend time looking for major signs that suggest that they are addicted, such as the frequency of engaging in their unwanted sexual behaviors in a week or in a month, or how compulsively they are accessing pornography.

-If these signs are not there, they discard themselves from suffering from unwanted sexual behaviours, deeming them to not be as serious or harmful.
+If these signs are not there, they discard themselves from suffering from unwanted sexual behaviors, deeming them to not be as serious or harmful.

-You may be waiting for something really bad to happen to you to suggest that you are in fact addicted to your unwanted sexual behaviours.
+You may be waiting for something really bad to happen to you to suggest that you are in fact addicted to your unwanted sexual behaviors.